FranMacedo/myreads/README.md

 ### Prerequisites

-The project can be built with npm or yarn, so choose one of the approach bellow in case you don't have any installed on your system.
+The project can be built with npm:

 - npm is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
 [Download Node.js](https://github.com/facebookincubator/create-react-app)

-or

-- Yarn is a package manager built by Facebook Team and seems to be faster than npm in general.
-[Download Yarn](https://yarnpkg.com/en/docs/install)

 ### Installing